argonne-lcf/CompPerfWorkshop/09_profiling_frameworks/PyTorchProfiler/README.md

 ```bash
 tensorboard --port <PORT> --bind_all --logdir </path/to/log/output/>
 ```
-Also, in this case you will need to do some ssh port forwarding to access the server.
+Also, in this case, you will need to do some ssh port forwarding to access the server.
 On your local machine run
 ```bash
 ssh -L localhost:PORT:localhost:PORT username@theta.alcf.anl.gov
 ```
-Once you logged in to Theta login node you need to forward ports from node where you run tensorboard to Theta login node (on Theta login node):
+Once you logged in to Theta login node you need to forward ports from the node where you run tensorboard to Theta login node (on Theta login node):
 ```bash
 ssh -L localhost:PORT:localhost:PORT thetagpusn1
 ```